nginxinc/nginx-hugo-theme/exampleSite/content/test-product/call-out/all-callouts.md

 This is a plain callout with no title.
 It has a [link](#plain-callouts) to a heading on this page.
 Its shortcode is `<call-out>`.
 {{</call-out>}}

+{{<call-out>}}
+This is a plain callout with no title.

+Checking line breaks are respected.

+Are they!?
+{{</call-out>}}

+This is a plain callout with no title.

+Checking line breaks are respected.

+Are they!?

 {{<call-out "" "Custom title">}}
 This is a plain callout with a title.
 It has a [link](#plain-callouts) to a heading on this page.
 Its shortcode is `<call-out>` with a custom title parameter.
 {{</call-out>}}